YoshiFN5k/Lotus/README.md

 ## Miscellaneous

-Currently, this version has no unique chat (or any other) functions.
+Currently, this version has no unique chat (or any other non-role) functions.
 View the <a href = "https://github.com/ImaMapleTree/Lotus">official Lotus page</a> to view any existing chat functions, name functions, or other.

 ## Roles